orchetect/xcode-simulator/README.md

 ## Complete Examples

-Prepare an iOS device simulator (defaults to iPhone) using the latest device and operating system version in order to test a Swift Package:
+Prepare an iOS device simulator (defaults to iPhone) using the latest device and operating system version in order to test a Swift Package.
+Beforehand, refresh simulators and download an appropriate simulator if one is not yet installed.

 > [!TIP]
 >